 Bonny is a plant-based, all-natural fiber supplement that tastes amazing and makes you go poop.
 We contain a customblend fiber powder made up of ingredients like psyllium husk and inulin.

-You can choose among amazing flavors like Amplified Apple Pie, Berry Beauty, Matcha Magic, and Strawberry Serenity.
+You can choose among amazing flavors like Amplified Apple Pie, Mixed Ripe Berries, Mango Passionfruit, and Strawberry Serenity.
 Adding Bonny to a fiber-rich diet increases the chances of having a healthy gut microbiome.